pdcarlson/stewardship-hub/README.md

 The backend is powered by Appwrite, a backend-as-a-service platform that handles authentication and the database.

 ### Authentication
--   **Provider**: Utilizes Appwrite's built-in Email/Password authentication.
+-   **Provider**: Utilizes Appwrite's built-in Google OAuth2 provider.
 -   **Admin Role**: Admin privileges are managed by adding a user to a specific **Team** within the Appwrite console named `admin`.

 ### Database Schema